elGreato/savvy/README.md

 - Added a license agreement.
 (Kevin)

 ## Deployment
-The system was deployed on the PaaS platform heroku.
-It can be accessed with the following URL:
+The system and the postgre-sql database containing all the data were deployed on the PaaS platform heroku.
+The website can be accessed using the following URL:

 [savvy-website](https://savvy-fhnw.herokuapp.com/)